 Our local chapter dues per semester shown below:

-Fees: $500 – Semester dues for all initiated members, which includes all national fees.
+Fees: ~$500 – Semester dues for all members, which includes all national fees.

-Room and Board Charge: $3000 – Semester charge for living in the chapter house, including the meal plan.
+Room and Board Charge: ~$4000 – Semester charge for living in the chapter house.
+This includes rent, utility, and food.

-We explain to your son how all of these funds are spent but if you have any concerns, please contact the VP of Finance at email@example.com
+We explain to your son in detail how all of these funds are spent, and vote on any budgetary changes at our weekly house meetings, but if you have any concerns, please contact the VP of Finance at email@example.com.

 What is Phi Mu Delta’s position on hazing?

 Phi Mu Delta stands firmly against hazing.
-It is the antithesis of brotherhood and endangers the safety and welfare of our members.
-The Fraternity frequently educates its members on hazing, its impact on the Fraternity, and the legal outcomes.
-Members found to be participating in hazing are dealt with through our judicial system and face expulsion from the Fraternity.
-If you have any reason to believe that your son is being hazed, please do not hesitate to submit your concern to us and RPI’s Associate Dean of the Greek Life Commons, Matt Hunt.
+It is the opposite of what brotherhood means to us and we believe it is damaging and has no place in our house.
+Members found to be participating in hazing are dealt with through our own judicial system, face expulsion from the Fraternity, and will be reported to campus.
+If you have any reason to believe that your son is being hazed, please do not hesitate to submit your concern to anyone on the contact page, and to RPI’s Associate Dean of the Greek Life Commons.

 What kind of time commitment will be expected from my son?

-On average, your son will contribute two to four hours per week for meetings activities.
+On average, your son will contribute two to four hours per week for meetings and activities.
 If he is an officer, he may expect to spend a few more hours a week on operations and management issues.
 Like all activities, the secret to success is learning good time-management skills.
-As always, academics should be the top priority.
+However, as stated above, we believe academics should always come first and excuses from fraternal obligations can be made for different reasons including academic.

 What types of opportunities will my son have as a member of Phi Mu Delta?